 If making improvements using the Theory of Constraints doesn’t help a system achieve your efficiency target, discard the system's current approach and re-examine the system from the ground up.
 Take nothing but the proven, underlying principles as given.
 Work up from there to create something better.

 Using the above three models, we can navigate systems more efficiently:

 We can follow a similar chain of mental models for decision-making.

 Make long-term life decisions using Regret Minimization: choose whichever option you’ll most regret not having pursued when looking back at the end of your life.
 This is how you optimize for long-term fulfillment.

 Make medium-term decisions using Pareto's Principle: to maximize ROI, preferentially invest in the 20% of inputs that produce the most output.

-This is how you optimize each year or decade of your life—who to spend time with, which skills to hone, and which businesses to build.
+This is how you could optimize each year or decade of your life—who to spend time with, which skills to hone, and which businesses to build.

 Make short-term decisions using the ICE model: When facing many options needing prioritization, score each on three variables using a scale of 1-10:

 Add the 1-10 scores together then divide by three to get your average.
 Repeat this exercise for each option you're considering then rank all the options by their ICE scores.